matteocannaviccio/LectorPlus/README.md

 # LectorPlus
-**Lector** is an extraction tool originating from a joint research project between Roma Tre University and University of Alberta.
-The tool is able to extract facts from English Wikipedia article text, learning the expressions that are commonly used to describe instances of relations between named entities in the text.
+**Lector** is an extraction tool originated from a joint research project between Roma Tre University and University of Alberta.
+The tool is able to extract facts from English Wikipedia article text, learning the expressions (i.e. phrases) that are commonly used to describe instances of relations between named entities in the text.
 It reaches an estimated precision of 95% in its first version.

-**LectorPlus** is an extension in which the tool has been applied to different languages.
-It is now able to extract facts for Spanish, Italian, French and German version of Wikipedia.
+**LectorPlus** is an extension in which the tool has been applied to different languages, other than English.
+It is able to extract facts for Spanish, Italian, French and German version of Wikipedia and focuses primarily on DBPedia as a reference Knowledge Graph.

 More information is available about the project at the Lector homepage: http://www.dia.uniroma3.it/db/lector/

+## Approach
+Each execution of the tool performs a first pass over the whole dump harvesting the phrases that are commonly used to describe instances of DBPedia properties in the text (e.g. `[Book] written by [Writer]` describes an instance of the property `writer`).
+Then, in a second pass, the tool uses the harvested phrases to extracts new instances of such properties involving named entities that were not related before.

 ## Getting Started